MARTIMM/BSON/README.md

 * Perl 6 Int variables are integral numbers of arbitrary size.
 This means that any integer can be stored as large or small as you like.
-Int can be coded as described in version 0.8.4 and when larger or smaller then maybe it is possible the Int can be coded as a binary array with some type.
+Int can be coded as described in version 0.8.4 and when larger or smaller then maybe it is possible the Int can be coded as a binary array of some type.

 ## CHANGELOG